All Episodes

 This is like six years now.

-Six years ago, two thousand and seven, uh he was uh Senator Larry Craig, Republican Senator, so I'm being bipartisan here.
+Six years ago, 2007, he was Senator Larry Craig, Republican senator.

-I've actually been in this Minneapolis Airport men's room, and I have to say, you know, that if uh I think I think they should probably just uh uh mandate uh minimum federal width for uh bathroom stalls, and they would probably uh they would probably have avoided all this.
+And I have to say, you know, that if I think, I think they should probably just mandate minimum federal width for bathroom stalls, and they would probably have avoided all this.

-Now the thing is I've loved this guy's legal defense.
+Now, the thing is, I've loved this guy's legal defense.

-Uh because around the time he was having his trouble with the bathroom cop, I was uh on trial in Canada, had my difficulties with the human rights commission up there over free speech, uh, and they said that I didn't have the right to write what I'd written.
+Because around the time he was having his trouble with the bathroom cop, I was on trial in Canada, had my difficulties with the Human Rights Commission up there over free speech.

 Well, you know, what a great country.